-- 1) facilitate the renovation, repair, rehabilitation, remediation, redevelopment or other improvement of lands and/or buildings. - 2) facilitate the development of mixed use buildings, or the introduction of a wider mix of uses. - 3) facilitate the restoration, maintenance, improvement and protection of natural habitat, parks, open space and recreational amenities. - 4) facilitate residential and other types of infill and intensification. - 5) facilitate the construction of a range of housing types and the construction of affordable housing. - 6) upgrade and improve municipal services and public utilities (such as sanitary sewers, storm sewers, watermains, roads and sidewalks). - 7) facilitate the development of mixed use buildings, or the introduction of a wider mix of uses. - 8) facilitate the restoration, maintenance, improvement and protection of natural habitat, parks, open space and recreational amenities. - 9) facilitate residential and other types of infill and intensification. - 10) facilitate the construction of a range of housing types and the construction of affordable housing. - 11) improve pedestrian and bicycle circulation. - 12)contribute to the ongoing viability and revitalization of downtown areas and other areas that may require community improvement. - 13) improve environmental and energy consumption conditions. - 14) promote cultural development. - 15) facilitate the redevelopment of Brownfield sites. - 16) facilitate and promote community economic development and economic strategies.
+- i) Facilitate the renovation, repair, rehabilitation, remediation, redevelopment or other improvement of lands and/or buildings. - ii) Facilitate the development of mixed use buildings, or the introduction of a wider mix of uses.

-17) improve community quality, safety and stability.
+- iii) Facilitate the restoration, maintenance, improvement and protection of natural habitat, parks, open space and recreational amenities. - iv) Facilitate residential and other types of infill and intensification. - v) Facilitate the construction of a range of housing types and the construction of affordable housing. - vi) Upgrade and improve municipal services and public utilities (such as sanitary sewers, storm sewers, watermains, roads and sidewalks). - vii) Facilitate the development of mixed use buildings, or the introduction of a wider mix of uses. - viii) Facilitate the restoration, maintenance, improvement and protection of natural habitat, parks, open space and recreational amenities. - ix) Facilitate residential and other types of infill and intensification. - x) Facilitate the construction of a range of housing types and the construction of affordable housing. - xi) Improve pedestrian and bicycle circulation. - xii) Contribute to the ongoing viability and revitalization of downtown areas and other areas that may require community improvement. - xiii) Improve environmental and energy consumption conditions. - xiv) Promote cultural development. - xv) Facilitate the redevelopment of Brownfield sites. - xvi) Facilitate and promote community economic development. - xvii) Improve community quality, safety and stability.